AccentuSoft/LinkScope_Client/README.md

-# Nexus Client
+# LinkScope Client
 <p align="center">
   <img src="Repository_Images/Flower.png">
 </p>

 ## Description
-This is the repository for the Nexus Client Online Investigation software.
-Nexus allows you to perform online investigations by representing information as discrete pieces of data, called Entities.
+This is the repository for the LinkScope Client Online Investigation software.
+LinkScope allows you to perform online investigations by representing information as discrete pieces of data, called Entities.
 These Entities can then be explored through Resolutions, which take the attributes of Entities as input, and resolve them to different, but connected, pieces of information.
 In such a way, one can create a knowledge graph (or abstract art) for any particular domain, which should help investigators easily discover answers and insights that otherwise might have been hard to extract.

 ## Features
-Some notable features of Nexus include:
+Some notable features of LinkScope include:

 ### Client
 - Graph visualisation of information and their relationships